-Claremont Dental Institute provides state of the art dental solutions for restoring teeth with decay.
+Claremont Dental Institute provides modern dental solutions for restoring teeth with decay.
 We use laser dentistry and offer dental sedation options reducing discomfort and anxiety.
 All treatments for tooth decay are performed from the comfort of our Claremont, CA dentist office.

 Drill-free Dental Fillings

 Laser dentistry has changed the way many dental procedures are performed, including the traditional dental fillings.
 Laser dentistry has made dental fillings a less invasive procedure and often reduces or eliminates the need for anesthesia.

 Benefits of Drill-Less Fillings